LUGGAGE and accessories:

 arrive early to nab that luggage spot

-I recently fell in love with these medium expandable packing cubes (their paprika color is a bit warmer/richer in person).
-Like a compression cube, they can be filled while expanded then zipped down into their smaller size.
-And they’re more manageable (not too floppy) when not packed extremely tight, which I prefer, to prevent wrinkling.
-I have six of these cubes so I can stack them in my suitcase like “drawers.”
-This is what I pack in my 6 cubes:
+I recently fell in love with these expandable packing cubes (their paprika color is a bit warmer/richer in person, and they offer more colors).
+Similar to a compression cube, they can be filled while expanded then zipped down into their smaller size.
+I find their medium size very manageable (not too floppy) when not packed extremely tight, which I prefer, to prevent wrinkling.
+I have six of these cubes so I can stack them in my suitcase like “drawers,” where they nestle together stable and secure, which prevents anything from falling out.
+This is what’s packed in my 6 cubes:

 I bought these slightly padded wristlets when they were near 50% off and love that they can be carried on their own or tossed into another bag.
-I usually make sure my organizers are made of thin material, so they don’t add bulk to packing, but these padded wristlets have provided protection.
+I try to choose organizers made of thin material, so they don’t add bulk to packing, but these padded wristlets have provided protection.
 For instance, I use the large wristlet to hold power cords (to protect other items from their sharp ends) and the small wristlet holds my water purifier and spork (protecting the purifier and protecting other items from spork prongs).

 I've loved this clothesline for years.
 Because even when I machine wash my clothes, there are items I prefer to hang dry.
 Also, to keep the door of my suitcase open, I loop this through a door loop and around the telescoping handle of my suitcase, allowing it to double as a bungee.
 Happiness.